 Let’s explore some technical challenges:

 - Use third-party tools to measure your website speed.
 Google offers a tool within Webmaster Tools to track your website speed – at least as they see it.
-You can also use other great resources such as Pingdom’s Tools: http://tools.pingdom.com/fpt/
+You can also use other great resources such as Pingdom’s Tools: https://tools.pingdom.com/

-So, remember, you may have that shiny new website, but make sure you’re putting your best foot forward with great hosting to match.
+So remember, you may have that shiny new website, but make sure you’re putting your best foot forward with great hosting to match.